-Strength Training Paradigms for Runners
+Strength Training Tips for Runners

 1) EARN the right to LIFT - As lifting heavy carries risks, it is important that you spend sufficient time to improve your technique and form before loading up.
 This can take months.